mswgen/oc-updater/README.md

 ### My OpenCore version is not detected

 OpenCore Updater checks your OpenCore version by comparing the SHA-256 hash of your OpenCore.efi and the list of hashes in the app.
 If the hash is not listed in the app, it can't detect your OpenCore version.
-You can just manually select the version you are using and press `Select this version`.
+You can just manually select the version you are using.

 If you are using too old version (before 0.6.3), you need to manually update to 0.6.3 first and then use this app to update to the latest version.